the-link2012/spawner_tweaker/README.md

 This datapack is currently a work in progress for 1.21.5.
 For legacy versions and backports, view branches on the repository.<br>
+**NOTE:** I if your map was 1.21.4 and you used tweaker, you will need to re-register spawners or update most ids due to nbt changes.
+Use these commands to reset the data storage:<br>
+`/data remove storage spawner_tweaker:temp Ids`<br>
+`/data remove storage spawner_tweaker:temp Spawners`<br>

 ## How To Use
 Look at a spawner with a spawner in your hand to open its settings & info.
 Right or left click to modify values, shift right or left click to scroll through the menu. <br>